developersu/ns-usbloader/README.md

 ### macOS

-See 'Linux' section.
+Double-click on downloaded .jar file.
+Follow instructions.
+Or see 'Linux' section.

 Set 'Security & Privacy' settings if needed.

+If you use different MacOS (not Mojave) - check release section for another JAR file.

 ### Windows:

 * Download Zadig: https://zadig.akeo.ie/
 * Open tinfoil.
-Set 'Title Managment' -> 'Usb install NSP'
+Set 'Title Management' -> 'Usb install NSP'
 * Connect NS to PC
+* Open Zadig
+* Click 'Options' and select 'List All Devices'
-* Open Zadig, select NS in dropdown, select 'libusbK (v3.0.7.0)' (version may vary), click 'Install WCID Driver'
+* Select NS in dropdown, select 'libusbK (v3.0.7.0)' (version may vary), click 'Install WCID Driver'
 * Check that in device list of you system you have 'libusbK USB Devices' folder and your NS inside of it
 * Download and install Java JRE (8+)
 * Get this application (JAR file) double-click on on it (alternatively open 'cmd', go to place where jar located and execute via `java -jar thisAppName.jar`)